-Store Credit Cards Securely in Safari AutoFill to Shop Fast from iOS & OS X
+Store Credit Cards Securely in Safari AutoFill on Mac

-Enabling Credit Card AutoFill in Safari from OS X
+How to Enable Credit Card AutoFill in Safari from Mac OS X

 - Pull down the “Safari” menu and go to “Preference”